ezzatron/php-error-handler/error-handler.md

   use.
 - The exception methods `getSeverity()`, `getMessage()`, `getFile()`, and `getLine()` MUST return identical values to those passed to the error handler.
-- Exceptions thrown MAY be a subclass of [ErrorException].
 - The installed error handler MAY perform other operations before its execution completes, such as logging the error details.